docker/compose/docs/extends.md

 When you run `docker-compose up` it reads the overrides automatically.

-Now, it would be nice to use this composition in a production environment.
+Now, it would be nice to use this Compose app in a production environment.
 So, create another override file (which might be stored in a different git repo or managed by a different team).